Stephen Stahl: Career in hospitals and pharmaceutical industry

 In 1981, he became the director of Movement Disorders & Psychopharmacology Research Clinic at Veterans Affairs Medical Center in Palo Alto and chief of the Schizophrenia Biological Research Center and served there till 1985.
 Simultaneously, he also worked with the Alza Corporation as director of clinical sciences, associate medical director and principal scientist from 1982 to 1985 and then joined the Merck & Co.
 Research Laboratories and moved overseas to their Neuroscience Research Centre outside of London in 1985, where he stayed till 1988 as the director of the Laboratory of Clinical Neuropharmacology, head of a normal volunteer research unit, and executive director of research in Parkinson’s Disease ultimately leading to the registration of Sinemet CR for this condition.

 He has also been a scientific consultant and member of scientific advisory boards for dozens of Pharmaceutical companies, medical information companies, and public service organizations including the state Medicaid drug utilization committee of California over the past 35 years.
 He also serves as a member of the scientific advisory board for the psychiatric genomics company Genomind.

+Stahl has subsequently worked in public-sector psychiatry in California.
+Since 2012, he has directed psychopharmacology services for the California Department of State Hospitals (DSH), providing clinical and educational leadership across the state hospital system.
+Current DSH materials continue to identify him as Director of DSH Psychopharmacology Services.

+Neuroscience Education Institute

+In 2000, Stahl founded the Neuroscience Education Institute (NEI), an organization providing continuing medical education in psychiatry and neurology.
+NEI developed educational programs based on psychopharmacology and neuroscience, including conferences, online courses, and multimedia educational materials.
+The organization was subsequently acquired by HMP Global in 2023.